Assassination of Qasem Soleimani: Assassination

 An MQ-9 Reaper drone delivered the payload that killed Soleimani.

-On 3 January 2020, at 12:32 a.m. local time, Soleimani's Airbus A320 Cham Wings plane arrived at Baghdad International Airport from Damascus International Airport after being delayed for two hours for unknown reasons.
+On 3 January 2020, at 12:32 a.m. local time, Soleimani's plane, a Cham Wings Airlines Airbus A320, arrived at Baghdad International Airport from Damascus International Airport after being delayed for two hours for unknown reasons.
 (Note: Soleimani used to avoid using his private plane because of increasing concerns regarding his own security, according to an Iraqi security source familiar with his security precautions.)
 An MQ-9 Reaper drone of the U.S. Air Force and other military aircraft loitered above the area (Note: Investigators in Iraq and Syria have concentrated on how collaborators inside the Damascus and Baghdad airports aided the U.S. military to track and pinpoint Soleimani's position.
 In addition, NBC News reported that Israel helped in confirming the details provided by the informants.
 In June 2020, an Iranian citizen, Seyed Mahmoud Mousavi Majd, was sentenced to death for leaking information that led to Suleimani's death; he was executed a month later.
 In May 2021, Yahoo!
 News reported that three teams of Delta Force operators were present during the operation, including sniper teams positioned nearby.
 Israelis, who had access to Soleimani's phone numbers, provided them to the Americans who traced him to Baghdad and Kurdish spec ops at the Baghdad International Airport helped to identify Soleimani.
 Later on, as two Hellfire missiles hit Soleimani's vehicle, the other vehicle in the motorcade tried to escape before being hit by another missile.) as Soleimani and other pro-Iranian paramilitary figures, including Abu Mahdi al-Muhandis, deputy chairman of Iraq's Popular Mobilization Forces, entered a Toyota Avalon and Hyundai Starex and departed the airport towards downtown Baghdad.
 At 12:47 a.m., the Reaper drone launched several missiles, (Note: The MQ-9 Reaper drone was probably equipped with AGM-114 Hellfire missiles.) striking the convoy on an access road as it departed the airport, engulfing the two cars in flames, killing 10 people.

 As news of the event broke, the U.S. Department of Defense issued a statement which said that the strike was carried out "at the direction of the president" and was meant to deter future attacks.
 Trump asserted that Soleimani had been planning further attacks on American diplomats and military personnel and had approved the attack on the American embassy in Baghdad.

 According to Saudi-based Arab News, the drone that struck Soleimani's convoy had been launched from Al Udeid Air Base in Qatar, and was controlled remotely by operators at the Creech Air Force Base.
 A statement by the Air Force of Iran's Islamic Revolution Guards Corps (IRGC) stated that Ali Al Salem Air Base in Kuwait participated, among other bases in the region, in the operation that was executed near Baghdad airport recently.
 Kuwait summoned the Iranian ambassador to Kuwait over the statement and expressed Kuwait's resentment and categorical denial at such statement.